-While awareness around the topic of mental health has improved significantly in recent years, the WHO states that there is still some way to go in terms of societal attitudes and governmental policies.
+While awareness around the topic of mental health has improved significantly in recent years, the World Health Organization states that there is still some way to go in terms of societal attitudes and governmental policies.
 This includes recognizing that mental health overlaps with multiple aspects of life, including education, employment, housing, and social participation and that more work needs to be done to continue to destigmatize mental health issues as well as to further improve access to mental health services and facilities for all.

 According to the UN, millions of people worldwide are suffering due to mental health issues and it is estimated that one in four will experience a mental health problem in their lifetime.